Csega/csega.github.io/_posts/2021-09-01-realtime-linux-kernel-first-glance.markdown

 There are some article about what is realtime in the computer system sense and what subcategories there are (hard or soft realtime etc.).
 I don't want to go into much details, but if you are interested, [Wikipedia][Wikipedia-realtime-computing] has a quite good summary.
 (If you can find better ones, then please send me and I'll put them here as well. ;) ) The main thing is, that in a realtime environment, you *have to* get answers from the system in a well-defined time-frame (one way or another).

+I found a few description/tutorials about this topic, I share them here without any guarantee or quality check.

+1. [Real-time Control Systems: A Tutorial][realtime-control-tutorial]
+2. [Fundamentals of real-time processing in automation and control][fundamentals-of-realtime-processing]
+3. [Real-time control systems: A Tutorial][realtime-control-tutorial2]
+4. [Real-Time Systems][realtime-systems]
+5. [Real-Time Control System and Real-Time Networks][realtime-control-and-network] (The full lecture is [here][module5-link].)

 ## Realtime kernels in Linux distributions

 There are Linux distributions with realtime kernel packages (e.g. [Manjaro Linux][Manjaro-realtime-kernel] or [CentOS 7][centos-7-realtime-kernel] or [Rocky Linux 8][rocky-linux-8-realtime-kernel]).
 Interestingly enough, Ubuntu does not provide (to my knowledge) an out-of-the-box realtime kernel by default.
 You have to patch your desired kernel to show realtime capabilities.
 So in the next section I'll look into that matter.